-Scientists link 'oncometabolite' to onset of acute myeloid leukemiaJuly 4th, 2012 in Cancer /
+Scientists link 'oncometabolite' to onset of acute myeloid leukemiaJuly 4, 2012 in Medicine & Health / Cancer

 A team of international scientists led by principal investigator Dr. Tak Mak at the Princess Margaret Cancer Centre, University Health Network, has identified a causative link between the product of a mutated metabolic enzyme and the onset of acute myeloid leukemia (AML), one of the most common types of leukemia in adults.